 And the benefits continue to accrue in new ways.
 Two examples:

-The Triangle Global Health Consortium is a group of academic, governmental, business and nonprofit organizations working together to establish North Carolina as an international center for research, training, education, advocacy and business development dedicated to improving the health of the world’s communities.
+The North Carolina Global Health Alliance is a group of academic, governmental, business and nonprofit organizations working together to establish North Carolina as an international center for research, training, education, advocacy and business development dedicated to improving the health of the world’s communities.

 The North Carolina Precision Health Collaborative is a community of companies, universities and nonprofit organizations dedicated to developing the state’s full scientific, medical and economic potential in data-driven health care targeted to the individual patient.